HL7/cql/input/pages/02-authorsguide.md

 it becomes clear that the intent of the Diagnosis, Active and Laboratory Test, Order QDM criteria is to attempt to determine whether or not the patient is sexually active.
 Of course, we’re dealing with a simplified measure and so much of the nuance of the original measure is lost; the intent here is not to determine whether this is in fact a good way in practice to determine whether or not a patient is sexually active, but rather to show how CQL can be used to help communicate aspects of the meaning of quality logic that would otherwise be lost or obscured.

-With this in mind, rather than expressing the entire initial population as a single [.kw]#define#, we can break it up into several more understandable and more meaningful expressions:
+With this in mind, rather than expressing the entire initial population as a single <span class="kw">define</span>, we can break it up into several more understandable and more meaningful expressions:

 ``` cql
 define "Patient16To23AndFemale":